AlanyTan/nestjs-template/README.md

 - - remote-container ready repo, all design time requirements can be built into the devcontainer
 - - .vscode/launch.json & .vscode/tasks.json that enables VSCode integrated "run and debug" and test function.
 - - standardized tsconfig and .eslintrc (so vscode intellisense will catch most lint issues that would otherwise fail the build)
-- husky git hooks to perform pre-commit lint (so CI/CD )
 - - database config (optional)
 - - dockerized postgres db setup script (optional)
 - - rename script (to change all instances of "nestjs-example" to whatever you call the repo)